Azure/azure-sdk-for-js/sdk/search/search/README.md

 ### SearchIndexClient

 `SearchIndexClient` is one of the primary interface for developers using the Cognitive Search client library.
 It provides asynchronous methods for working with documents in an index.
+These methods allow you to query, upload, update, and delete documents.
+It also provides methods for building completion and suggestion experiences based on partial queries.

+### Pagination

+Typically you will only wish to [show a subset of search results](https://docs.microsoft.com/en-us/azure/search/search-pagination-page-layout#total-hits-and-page-counts) to a user at one time.
+To support this, you can use the `top`, `skip` and `includeTotalResultCount` parameters to provide a paged experience on top of search results.

+### Document field encoding

+[Supported data types](https://docs.microsoft.com/en-us/rest/api/searchservice/Supported-data-types) in an index are mapped to JSON types in API requests/responses.
+The JS client library keeps these mostly the same, with some exceptions:

+- `Edm.DateTimeOffset` is converted to a JS `Date`.
+- `Edm.GeographyPoint` is converted to a `GeographyPoint` type exported by the client library.
+- Special values of the `number` type (NaN, Infinity, -Infinity) are serialized as strings in the REST API, but are converted back to `number` by the client library.

 ## Examples